George-Okumu/GeoFood/README.md

   ## Maintainers
   - This project is maintained by George Okumu.
-  - For Contribution: gokumu12@gmail.com
+  - [For communication: Click me] (gokumu12@gmail.com)

   ## Contributing
+  - contributing for feature mvp and new ideas are highly welcomed
   - Git clone
+  - Set the instructions/technologies required
-  - Work and request for git merge.
+  - Work and request for git merge .

   ## License